Apostrophe-Corp/Reach-DAO-Console/README.md

 >Note: We recommend running this project on two terminals, but strongly advise against running `./reach run` simultaneously.
 Instead after a successful build on the first terminal, then run the DApp on the second one.
 This is to prevent duplicate network names from being created on build.

-1. Run the DApp in preferably in two terminals.
+1. Run the DApp in preferably two terminals.

 2. After a successful build, the DApp would start on the terminal, afterwards you may decide to create an account (Only possible on Reach DevNet) or connect an existing account through the mnemonic.